-Learn how to remap the Mac’s modifier keys to non-default actions.
-This feature is especially useful if you are an experienced touch typist who finds some of the default modifier key actions a bit awkward to use.
+This feature is especially useful if you’re familiar with a keyboard layout different from your current keyboard or are an experienced touch typist who finds some of the default modifier key actions a bit awkward to use.
+In this tutorial, you'll learn about remapping the Mac's modifier keys to non-default actions.

 With less than 24 hours away until Apple's “Hello again” Mac event, images of an unreleased MacBook Pro found in the latest macOS Sierra 10.12.1 update have all but confirmed a rumored OLED touch bar replacing the row with hardware function keys.